cezarcozta/api-phoneList/README.md

 In this study case I developed a simple API to abstract a Phone Contact List (Name and phone number).

-An user can have multiples contacts, these multiples contacts have only one user so I implemented one to many, many to one relationship using TypeORM.
+An user can have multiples contacts, these multiples contacts have only one user, so I implemented one to many, many to one relationship using TypeORM.
 ```